-Truststore is a list of public SSL certificates identifying entities with which Ultra Search can communicate over SSL.
-You are responsible for maintaining this or another truststore that your JRE is configured to use.

-Over time, you will have to maintain your truststore.
-You might need to update expired certificates with new issues, or you might need to add new certificates to the truststore, effectively adding a new entities to the list of ones you are willing to communicate with over SSL.
+Truststore is a list of public SSL certificates identifying entities with which a peer can communicate over SSL.
+A truststore needs to be maintained.
+You need to update expired certificates with new issues, or add new certificates to the truststore.
+By adding new entities to the list you can communicate with them over SSL.

-For example, say you want to service a secure Oracle Portal installation using Ultra Search.
-And say your Oracle Portal installation does not have a certificate issued by one of the well known certificate authorities like Verisign; but rather, it uses a self-signed certificate issues by you.
-That means that, by default, your truststore will not list your Oracle Portal's certificate as a trusted certificate Consequently, you need to add to the truststore the certificate identifying your Oracle Portal installation.
+For example, if you want to service a secure Oracle Portal installation using Oracle Ultra Search and if your Oracle Portal installation does not have a certificate issued by one of the well known certificate authorities, then it uses a self-signed certificate issued by you.
+That means that your Oracle Portal's certificate will not be in the truststore(s) used by Oracle Ultra Search.
+Consequently, you will need to add to the truststore the certificate identifying your Oracle Portal installation.

-Besides third party tools, SUN provides it's own truststore management tool called "keytool".
-You can use keytool to add, update, remove, and import certificates to and from SUN's truststore.
-Keytool also lets you create your own self-signed certificates.
+Besides third party tools, Sun provides its own truststore management tool called keytool.
+You can use the keytool to add, update, remove, and import certificates from and to Sun's truststore.
+Keytool also enables you to create your own self-signed certificates.